bogatinovskijasmin/bogatinovskijasmin/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Sample blog post
+title: Linear methods
 subtitle: Each post also has a subtitle
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [linear methods]
 comments: true
 ---
 The linear methods, although simple, they can provide very interesting insights for the data being observevd due to this parasimony.
 They are usually regarded as methods with high bias, meaning that their hypothesis usually does not corresponds to the real world relationship (due to the greater complexity result from various interactions between the features) of the descriptive attributes.
 In the case of Neural Networks one allows to learn arbitrary relationships between the data.
 This makes